 Religion

-Students prepare for the sacraments of Reconciliation and First Holy Communion.
+The main focus is student preparation for the sacraments of Reconciliation and First Holy Communion.
 The class works towards a greater understanding of how to live our lives in accordance with the Ten Commandments, using the gifts that God has bestowed on each of us.
+Additionally, students engage in learning more about their classroom saint, St. Therese of Lisieux, and are encouraged to follow her motto of “doing the little things in life well and with great love.”

-Enrichment classes: P.E., Art, Music, Technology, and Spanish
+Enrichment classes: P.E., Art, Music, Technology, Library, and Spanish

 Teacher: Nicci Falcone